Or bucket as one doctor on the net said.

 What?
 You may ask yourself, is she going on about now . . .

-A few days ago I made lunch for some friends - a rather nice fish stew with prawns, followed by some hyper-out of season strawberries (something I would not normally buy, but they were sitting in little wooden trays, all come hither, and very cheap etc).
+A few days ago I made lunch for some friends - a rather nice fish stew with prawns, followed by some hyper-out of season strawberries (something I would not normally buy, but they were sitting in little wooden trays, all come-hither, and very cheap, etc).

 Anyway we ate, chatted, people left and I took the runty dog to vet for the zillionth time.
-On the way home I started feeling itchy: got indoors and had a look under my shirt.
+On the way home I started feeling itchy; got indoors and had a look under my shirt.
 I was rather startled to see massive red hives - which spread alarmingly with a bit of tentative scratching.

 At that point I hadn't considered a food connection so assumed it was some flea type thing and it would go away.
 For supper we had salad featuring tomatoes, and chillies more strawberries, bread and cheddar, which I now know is a cocktail of histamine rich foods.

-So, I spent an interesting night in alternating between cold baths, reading scary internet stuff and trying not to tear at my angry skin.
+So, I spent an interesting night alternating between cold baths, reading scary internet stuff and trying not to tear at my angry skin.

 Ow.
 Terrible night with feet on fire and hives all over.
 As I woke with raging heartburn that felt like a heart attack, I decided to take an emergency appointment at the docs.
-He prodded me a lot and said everything was OK, but sent me to the pharmacist for a carrier bag of drugs (they do this here).
+He prodded me a lot and said everything was okay, but sent me to the pharmacist for a carrier bag of drugs (they do this here).

 I also saw a much more sensible herbalist friend who gave me calm advice and some chickweed cream.